-Accompanied by expert oenologists, you will learn, perhaps blindfolded, to describe the wines: fruity, mineral or round in mouth.
-These one-day mentors will make you an experienced amateur, so that you can then pass on these skills.
+Accompanied by expert oenologists, you will learn, perhaps blindfolded, to describe the wines: fruity, mineral or round in the mouth.
+These one-day mentors will turn you into knowledgeable wine lovers, so that you can then pass on this know-how.
 Because yes, wine tourism is the interaction between a passionate professional and an interested amateur.

-And that’s why you absolutely have to try wine tourism!
+And that's why you absolutely must try wine tourism!

-If you want to get off the beaten track, the most inventive winegrowers will make you discover their profession… differently !
+If you want to get off the beaten track, the most inventive winegrowers will help you discover their trade... differently!

-Without a doubt, you will find your happiness!
+Without a doubt, you will find what you are looking for!

-Wine tourism is tending to develop and is seeing its number of followers increase.
-The challenge for winegrowers: diversify, with more innovative services to attract more visitors.
-Vine professionals will have to redouble their imagination to offer an immersive and personalized experience to modern wine tourists.
+Wine tourism is tending to develop and is seeing an increase in the number of followers.
+The challenge for winegrowers is to diversify, with more innovative services to attract more visitors.
+Wine professionals will have to redouble their imagination to offer an immersive and personalized experience to modern wine tourists.

-Like Napa Valley in California or Chianti in Tuscany, French wine-growing regions are adapting and attract several million visitors each year.
-Curious people from all over the world want to discover the universe behind the name of the French Grands Crus.
-Metropolitans too, since they represent 58% of oenotourists in France: a total of 10 million pilgrims visit the country’s terroir each year.
-France has seen its number of visitors, linked to wine tourism, increase by more than 30% in a few years.
+Like Napa Valley in California or Chianti in Tuscany, French wine regions are adapting and attracting several million visitors each year.
+The curious, from all over the world, want to discover the world behind the name of the French Grands Crus.
+The metropolitan population too, since they represent 58% of wine tourists in France: a total of 10 million pilgrims visit the country's terroir every year.
+The number of visitors to France linked to wine tourism has thus increased by more than 30% in a few years.

-In short, the professionals in the profession have a major challenge to face!
-Fortunately, impossible is not French, Napoleon once said (a great lover of good vintages, let’s remember)!
-Tourism figures are increasing, which opens up a considerable field of possibilities for winegrowers and innovative and varied experiences for French and foreign visitors.
+In short, the professionals of the trade have a great challenge to face!
+Fortunately, impossible is not French, as Napoleon (a great lover of good vintages, remember) once said!
+Tourism figures are only increasing, which opens up a considerable field of possibilities for winegrowers and innovative and varied experiences for French and foreign visitors.

-So let’s take our pens, and together we’ll write the history of wine tourism with the help of Clusters!
+So let's take our pens and write the history of wine tourism together!

-The Wine Routes are countless.
-From Burgundy to Cahors, from the Côtes du Rhône to Champagne, you can take these roads, on foot or by bike, discovering breathtaking landscapes.
-These hectares of cultivation will surely make you realize how dangerous it is for a winegrower to work in these wide spaces, sometimes very winding as are the Côtes-Rôties.
+The Wine Routes are innumerable.
+From Burgundy to Cahors, from the Côtes du Rhône to Champagne, you can follow these roads, on foot or by bike, discovering breathtaking landscapes.
+These hectares of cultivation will surely make you realize how perilous it is for a winegrower to work these large spaces, sometimes very winding as are the Côtes-Rôties.